Daniel Killer

-Daniel Pedro Killer (born 21 December 1949) is an Argentine former football defender who was part of the Argentina squad that won the 1978 FIFA World Cup.
+Daniel Pedro Killer (born 31 December 1949) is an Argentine former professional football defender who was part of the Argentina squad that won the 1978 FIFA World Cup.
 Daniel and his brother Mario were part of the Rosario Central team that won the Primera Division Argentina Nacional championship of 1973.

 Killer started his career in 1970 with his home town club; Rosario Central where he was joined by his brother Mario in 1972.